Leading with Law and Conscience: The Journey of Amit K Vyas

 Major Career Challenges

-Way back in 1992, when I entered the profession, corruption was at its nadir.
-Every single government department we dealt with, and in particular the Department of Company Affairs (now called the Ministry of Corporate Affairs) and the Registrar of Companies (ROC), did not move an inch without palm greasing.
-Even for physical filing of statutory documents (there was no digitalization then), cash had to be doled out for procuring a basic receipt evidencing filing.
-The department would not issue a certificate of registration of charge against assets (on loans procured by the company) unless palms were greased.
-Bribe amounts were dictated based on the size of the company, its PAT, turnover, etc. Similar was the case with all other government departments, and as a professional, I hated this to the core.
-When I raised questions on why we should be doing this when we had all good intentions in business, I was given a standard answer by many of my superiors at that time: “Be a Roman in Rome and an Indian in India.”
+When Amit entered the profession in 1992, corruption was at its peak.
+Almost every government department that companies dealt with, particularly the Department of Company Affairs, now the Ministry of Corporate Affairs, and the Registrar of Companies, operated in a manner where nothing moved without palm greasing.
+Even for the physical filing of statutory documents, long before digitalization, money had to be paid simply to procure a basic receipt evidencing filing.
+Certificates of registration of charge against assets on loans procured by companies would not be issued unless bribes were paid.
+The amounts demanded were often dictated by the size of the company, its profit after tax, turnover, and similar factors.
+The same situation existed across other government departments, and as a professional, Amit deeply opposed this culture.
+When he raised questions about why such practices should be followed despite legitimate business intentions, he was often given the standard answer by superiors: “Be a Roman in Rome and an Indian in India.”

-In fact, I recall that way back in 2001, when I was interviewed for a senior position by a pharmaceutical company, the whole discussion revolved around one question: my “ability to manage.”
-I boldly replied that yes, I could manage work pressure very well.
-However, the question was not about managing work, but about managing people, not team members, but powerful officials in the ministries who would approve applications and grant exemptions for a price.
-Of course, I could never take up such a job, even with much higher monetary benefits.
+He recalls that in 2001, when he was interviewed for a senior position by a pharmaceutical company, the entire discussion revolved around one question: his ability to manage.
+He replied that he could manage work pressure very well.
+However, the question was not about managing work, but about managing influential officials in ministries who would approve applications and grant exemptions at a price.
+He could never bring himself to accept such a role, even if it came with significantly higher monetary benefits.

-Things have changed drastically in the last 15 years with rapid digitalization across the country, the enactment of the new Companies Act in 2013 dispensing with government approvals on internal corporate matters, and the elimination of interfaces with government officials.
-The attitude of government officials has also changed in the last 10 years, and they have become much more progress-driven and supportive, as against the typical fault-finding, cash-thirsty sharks.
+He notes that things have changed drastically over the last 15 years with rapid digitalization across the country, the enactment of the new Companies Act in 2013, which dispensed with many government approvals on internal corporate matters, and the elimination of direct interfaces with officials.
+According to him, the attitude of government officials has also changed significantly in the last decade, becoming more progress-driven and supportive rather than fault-finding and cash-thirsty.

 Other professional challenges:

-In one of the very large engineering corporations, which boasted of the highest qualified and best engineers at that time, there were rampant intra-functional conflicts on the basis of caste.
-Believe me, the foreign partners, particularly the Japanese, were shocked at the cultural cold wars hitting performance.
+In one very large engineering corporation, despite its reputation for highly qualified engineers, he witnessed rampant intra-functional conflict based on caste.
+He recalls that foreign partners, particularly the Japanese, were shocked at the cultural cold wars affecting performance.

-Not much has changed in typical Indian managerial mindsets.
+In his assessment, much has still not changed in typical Indian managerial mindsets.

 “When power goes to the head, arrogance creeps in, and the so-called leaders soon turn into self-proclaimed dictators running their companies as personal fiefdoms.”